How to Break a Weight Loss Plateau

 Before troubleshooting, make sure you're actually stuck.

-How to Track Properly
+How to track properly

 • Weigh daily at the same time (morning, after bathroom, before eating)